hamdirizal/hamdirizal/README.md

 ### Hi there 👋

+🤝 Experienced software developer who enjoys working in high-functioning teams.
+📚 Committed to efficiently solving challenges and continuously expanding knowledge.
+🧪 Seeking opportunities in a position involving software writing and unit testing.

 <!--
 **hamdirizal/hamdirizal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.